-22 experts explain the main benefits of OKRs for companies and employees
+22 experts explain the main benefits of OKRs

 Looking to get executive buy-in, or to sell the benefits of OKRs to your boss, colleague, or business partner?
 We asked 22 experts, coaches, and thought-leaders what they think are the main benefits of OKRs, both for employees and the companies rolling them out.

 Here's an insight into some of the answers supplied by our experts:

 - Companies become customer-centric if they take a shift from output to outcome seriously

 - The employer engagement and motivation increases through shifting from “leaders tell what to do”, to “leaders explain the context and we develop solutions”